fff-rs/juice/README.md

 ### Documentation

-To learn how to build classical, deep or hybrid machine learning applications with Leaf, check out the [Leaf - Machine Learning for Hackers][leaf-book] book.
+To learn how to build classical, deep or hybrid machine learning applications with Juice, check out the [Juice - Machine Learning for Hackers][juice-book] book.

 For additional information see the [Rust API Documentation][documentation] or the [Spearow Website][spearow].

-Or start by running the **Leaf examples**.
+Or start by running the **Juice examples**.

-We are providing a [Leaf examples repository][leaf-examples], where we and others publish executable machine learning models build with Leaf.
-It features a CLI for easy usage and has a detailed guide in the [project README.md][leaf-examples].
+We are providing a [Juice examples repository][juice-examples], where we and others publish executable machine learning models build with Juice.
+It features a CLI for easy usage and has a detailed guide in the [project README.md][juice-examples].

-Leaf comes with an examples directory as well, which features popular neural networks (e.g. Alexnet, Overfeat, VGG).
+Juice comes with an examples directory as well, which features popular neural networks (e.g. Alexnet, Overfeat, VGG).
 To run them on your machine, just follow the install guide, clone this repoistory and then run